CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/reporting.md

 ![Organization Dashboard](../../images/cloud-application-manager/admin-reports4.png)

 At the bottom, there are two charts.
-One of them with the same information and behavior that the provider usage chart of the cost center scope, and the second one with the usage by cost center, shows the usage of each cost center by percentage.
+One of them with the same information and behavior that the provider usage chart of the cost center scope but for the organization scope, and the second one with the usage by cost center, shows the usage of each cost center by percentage.

 ### Contacting Cloud Application Manager Support